 - Distance planning: Get a birds-eye view of your entire workplace and set up socially distanced seating plans that allow for your ideal capacity.

-- Workplace analytics: Get robust reporting to answer questions like, “Who was in the office and when?” and “Do we have enough desks?”
+- Workplace analytics: Including new dedicated desk insights, get answers to questions like, “Who was in the office and when?” and “Do we have enough desks?”

 What customers have to say about Robin Return